cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 >Topic models are a suite of algorithms that uncover the hidden thematic structure in document collections.
 These algorithms help us develop new ways to search, browse and summarize large archives of texts.

 There has been much written on topic modeling and, in particular, the favored approach to doing it (latent dirichlet allocation).
-Rather than give yet another description, I'll [link](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) to my favorite (and accompanying [video](http://www.youtube.com/watch?v=7BMsuyBPx90) ) and leave my expanation at the "gist" level.
+Rather than give yet another description, I'll [link](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) to my favorite with accompanying [video](http://www.youtube.com/watch?v=7BMsuyBPx90).

 So, given this ability to generate topics and get a distribution for each of the speeches or press releases, what can I do with it?
 Well, one interesting question is whether there are certain topics that are inherrently partisan in nature.
 Which I mean, are there clusters of documents mainly dominated by senators of a certain party.